 “And what is that?”

 “A fabricated construct, created by those who wish to contain us, limiting our true potential.”

 “What true potential?
 And the government is working with them?
 Are those men in black going to come back?”

-Roger shook his head.
+Roger shook his head slowly.
 “More mysteries of life.
-I wish I could answer these for you, but I too only got a glimpse into the secrets.”
+I wish I could answer these questions for you, but I too only got a glimpse into the secrets.”

 “Don’t do it,” Roger said sternly.
 “You got away lucky.”

-“What you mean?”
+“What do you mean?”
 I asked, letting go of Roger’s shoulder.

-“Too much knowledge raises their attention.
-You saw the astral being.
-You saw the government men.
+“Too much knowledge catches their attention.
+You saw the lightless astral being.
+You saw the G-men.
 That was a warning.
-Imagine if you found out more, what they would do if you.
+Imagine if you found out more, what they would do with you?
 If you recall, I said these are sophisticated beings that have been doing this for centuries.”

 “Then why would they have their secret out in the open like that?”